Kathy Jennings: Early life and education

 Jennings was born on April 4, 1953 in Wilmington, Delaware.
-She was raised by a single mother and two grandparents.
+She was raised by a single mother, who was the first person in her family to ever graduate college, and two grandparents in Downtown Wilmington.
+Her Grandfather was a WWII veteran and union carpenter during her childhood.
 Jennings graduated from Mount Pleasant High School in 1971 and subsequently earned a Bachelor of Arts degree in English from the University of Delaware and Juris Doctor from the Villanova University School of Law.